 12. Do you have professional, product and public liability insurance relevant to a core aspect of your ecotherapy practice?

 Whether an outdoor leader, psychotherapist or other healthcare worker, educator or coach - are you insured for that bit of your conventional profession which overlaps with your ecotherapy practice?
-If not, what is your strategy for providing you and your clients with adequate insurance cover?
+If not, what is your strategy for providing you and your clients with adequate insurance coverage?

 - Of course it's not that simple!